KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/SpaceShooter/Lessons/L07) Create a Enemy.md

-# L1) Create the Player Object
+# L7) Create the Enemy Object

 This tutorial demonstrates how to create Game Objects in Unity

-## Use a Triangle Game Object for the Player
+## Use a Square Game Object for the Enemy

-1. In the **Hierarchy**, add a Triangle Game Object and name it "Player"
+1. In the **Hierarchy**, add a Square Game Object and name it "Enemy"

-- 2D Object > Sprites > Triangle
+- 2D Object > Sprites > Square

 ## In the Inspector notice 2 COMPONENTS have been created

 **Transform**

-- Controls WHERE the Triangle Game Object is
+- Controls WHERE the Square Game Object is

 **Sprite Renderer**

-- Controls how the Triangle Game Object LOOKS
+- Controls how the Square Game Object LOOKS

-## Adjust the Player's Position in the Scene View
+## Adjust the Enemy's Position in the Scene View

 There are 2 ways to change the Position:
 **1) Transform Component's Position**

 - X = 0
-- Y = -3
+- Y = 4
 - Z = 0

 **2) Move Tool**

 - Use the _Colored Arrows_ to pull the player along an Axis

-## BONUS: Design your own Player Ship!
+## BONUS: Design your own Enemy!

 1. Create and **EXPORT** your design as a **PNG** using https://www.piskelapp.com/p/create/sprite

 2. Reopen **Unity** and **Right-Click** in the **Project Files** section at the bottom of your screen.
 3. Click **Import New Asset...**
 4. Open the **Download Folder**, select your **design**, and click **Import**